TxnLab/reti/docs/overview.md

     amongst the validators pools and the algo is sent from the user through the validator contract to the pool (and thus its contract account).
   * A 'ledger' is maintained in each pool of up to (currently) 73 stakers (based on general storage and feasibility estimates) that tracks each staker by their account, (last) entry time into the pool, amount currently staked, and historical amount rewarded.
-  * The entry time is set each time a user adds stake so that users can't game rewards.
+  * The entry time is set each time a user adds stake so that users can't game rewards (the time is actually 'set forward' approx 16 minutes to account for algorand online balances being 320 rounds behind).
 A naive approach would allow them to add a huge amount of algo just prior to the epoch payout and get rewarded as if they'd been part of the pool the entire time.
+Tracking entry time allows their reward to be cut for partial epoch participation.
   * The 'payout' process:
     * Determines the 'reward' amount based on the current pool balance vs the known 'staked' amount.
     * Pays the validator their % (which is immutable and part of defining the validator record itself).